-An exception is claims for negligence by government employees acting within the scope of their employment.
-Under NRS 41.035, Nevada law caps damages against public employees at $100,000 (exclusive of interest).
+An exception is claimed for negligence by government employees acting within the scope of their employment.
+Under NRS 41.035, Nevada law caps damages against public employees at $200,000 (exclusive of interest).1

-Nevada does, however, place monetary caps on damages in two situations.
-First, there is a $350,000.00 cap on damages for pain and suffering in Nevada medical malpractice cases.
-Second, Nevada law limits “punitive damages” to
+- For 2023, there is a $350,000 cap on damages for pain and suffering in Nevada medical malpractice cases.2

 - $300,000.00 if the compensatory damages total less than $100,000.00, or

-Additionally, punitive damages are not recoverable for claims of negligence by public employees.
+Additionally, punitive damages are not recoverable for claims of negligence by public employees.4

-To help you better understand Nevada laws on damages caps, our Las Vegas Nevada personal injury lawyers discuss, below:
+To help you better understand Nevada laws on damages caps, our Nevada personal injury lawyers discuss, below:

-- 1. No cap on “economic damages” in Nevada injury cases
+- 1. Is there a cap on “economic damages” in Nevada injury cases?

-- 2. General rule in Nevada injury cases: no cap on damages for “pain and suffering”
+- 2. Is there a cap on damages for “pain and suffering”?

-- 3. Cap on “pain and suffering” in Nevada medical malpractice cases
+- 3. Is there a cap on “pain and suffering” in Nevada medical malpractice cases?

-There is no cap on the amount that a plaintiff in a Nevada personal injury case can recover for economic damages.
+No. There is no cap on the amount that you can recover for economic damages in a Nevada personal injury case .5

 - Property damage,